rweigel/stats/hw.md

 ## Venn Diagrams, Unions, and Intersections

-In class, I considered problem 12 in Chapter 2 of Devore 8th edition (slightly modified notation):
+In class, I considered [problem 12 in Chapter 2 of Devore](https://drive.google.com/file/d/1XzI97l_QPpVpRb91CbcO1BYH7sqduZH1★★★★remove★★★★) (slightly modified notation):

 Consider randomly selecting a student at a certain university.
 Let $V$ denote the event the selected individual has a Visa credit card and $M$ be the analogous event for a MasterCard.
 Suppose that $P(V)=0.5$, $P(M)=0.4$, and $P(V \cap M)=0.25$.